 Interns receive specific feedback four times during the internship year.
 Twice, in October and March, supervisors provide each intern informal verbal feedback, discussion, and a short written paragraph regarding the following topics: (1) his/her knowledge and acquisition of relevant professional standards; (2) his/her acquisition of appropriate professional skills and competencies; and (3) his/her appropriate management of personal concerns and issues as they relate to professional functioning.
 Within one week of the informal verbal feedback discussion between intern and supervisor, the supervisor provides a training co-director with a summary paragraph.

 In addition to the informal feedback, each intern also receives formal written reviews twice a year.
 In December and August each primary supervisor provides a training co-director with formal ratings of each intern using the MMPIC Intern Evaluation.
 The MMPIC Intern Evaluation provides a structured form for feedback on the profession-wide competencies.
 This formal feedback is reviewed with each intern during regularly scheduled supervision.
 At the formal winter evaluation, each intern must achieve scores of 2 or higher on all items on the MMPIC Intern Evaluation.
 Any score of 1 will trigger the initiation of a formal probationary plan.
-At the final formal evaluation in summer, each intern must achieve scores of 3 or higher on all items on the MMPIC Intern Evaluation; this is the minimum level of achievement.
+At the final formal evaluation in summer, each intern must achieve scores of 3 (graduating intern) or higher on all items on the MMPIC Intern Evaluation; this is the minimum level of achievement.

 At the end of each of the four evaluation periods, a training co-director reviews the progress of each intern.
 Because keeping the intern’s home university informed about intern progress is essential, a training co-director provides the supervisors’ MMPIC Intern Evaluation results to the designated internship representative, typically the DCT.